Xin Qi

 Academic Appointments

-The emergence of modern hierarchical materials design, where the performance of higher-level structures can be controlled by tuning the properties and connections of lower-level building blocks, has tremendously accelerated the progress in energy-, electronic-, environment- and biomedicine-related applications.
-While numerous functional hierarchical materials have been discovered by experiments over the last two decades, inverse design for function optimization, product homogeneity control, or mass manufacturing is still difficult to achieve.
-Our research will address a major obstacle in this field by gaining a fundamental understanding of how properties at different time and length scales are connected and thus achieve simulation-informed predictions and material inverse design.
-We specialize in computational modeling, and we select and integrate the best methods to target our goals, spanning statistical mechanics, colloidal theory, atomistic and CG simulations, rare event sampling methods, and artificial intelligence.
+The emergence of modern hierarchical nanomaterial design, where the performance of higher-level structures can be controlled by modulating local interfacial properties and connections of lower-level building blocks, has tremendously accelerated the progress in energy-, electronic-, catalytic- and biomedicine-related applications.
+While numerous functional nanomaterials have been discovered by experiments over the last three decades, inverse design for optimized function, new properties, controlled syntheses and architecture, and mass manufacturing is still difficult to achieve.
+Our research focuses on developing and using multiscale theoretical frameworks to understand the underlying physics in observed events, including catalysis, shape-controlled synthesis, and self-assembly, and using the extracted principle to achieve simulation-guided functional nanomaterial design.
+We specialize in computational modeling, and we select and integrate the best methods to target our goals, spanning statistical mechanics, colloidal theory, atomistic and CG simulations, density functional theory, rare event sampling, and machine learning.

 Contact